andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### Legal System Systems are **Ripe** for DDD

 ALL IN ALL, IT IS AN EXCELLENT SET OF CIRCUMSTANCES TO EMPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.

 ---

-### Incredibly High Stakes

-Given all this, things made were harder still via the following forces:

- * we were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System
- * we had to support a full-lifecycle view - justice end-to-end
- * and we had to "modernise justice" as we did it

-With this in mind it is no surprise that things had got complicated prior to our arrival.
-The stakes were INCREDIBLY HIGH, as were the potential RISKS and BENEFITS.

-Note:
-* ACTION: Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings)
-* ACTION: AHL TO SUMMARISE - WHERE WERE WE AT THIS POINT?
-WHAT SPECIFICALLY ARE THE NEAR ENEMIES WHAT WE'VE IDENTIFIED?

----